kai824/tp/docs/UserGuide.md

 ### Sorting entries by an attribute: `sort`

-Sorts the current view of entries by the value of the specified attribute name in lexicographical order.
+Sorts the current view of entries by the value of the specified attribute name in lexicographically ascending order.

 Format: `sort a/ATTRIBUTE_NAME`

 *  Entries without the specified attribute will be placed at the back while preserving their internal order prior to the command.
 * `ATTRIBUTE_NAME` is matched case-insensitively.
-For instance, a command `sort a/graduation year` can sort all entries that have an attribute with name `Graduation Year`
+For instance, a command `sort a/graduation year` can sort all entries that have an attribute with name `Graduation Year`.

-Examples:
+Example:
 * `sort a/major` sorts all entries with the "Major" attribute by lexicographical order of the attribute value of "Major".

 ### Exiting the program: `exit`